daskeete/convolutions_pooling/README.md

-What are you functionally accomplishing as you apply the filter to your original array (see the following snippet for reference)?
-Why is the application of a convolving filter to an image useful for computer vision?
+### What are you functionally accomplishing as you apply the filter to your original array (see the following snippet for reference)?

+Basically we take a single pixel and it's neighbors so many so that we get a 3x3 array, multiply that array by a filter, then we add all those numbers to get a new pixel value and then we repeat the process.
+We end up with a transformed image with the desired relevant/important features.

+### Why is the application of a convolving filter to an image useful for computer vision?

+It helps by removing any unnecessary features and allows you to keep only the prominent features/ features that you deem are important.
+Doing this allows us to train the computer to identify features in images instead of just matching groups of pixels that look similar.

 Stretch goal: instead of using the misc.ascent() image from scipy, can you apply three filters and weights to your own selected image?
 Again describe the results.